bloominstituteoftechnology/ios-module-project-networking-in-objective-c/README.md

 2. Parse the "CurrentWeather.json" file and verify it works in your Unit Test.

-	Create a model object: `LSIWeatherForcast` with a child CurrentForecast object
+	Create a model object: `LSIWeatherForecast` with a child CurrentForecast object

 	**Required Fields**